International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Operational-Environment-Certification.md

 outsource certain tasks, like publishing their data in the Industrial Data Space to a Service Provider hosting the required infrastructure.
-If this is the case, this Service Provider assumes the role of a Data Provider, Data Consumer, Broker Ser- vice Provider, etc. and performs the corresponding activities.
+If this is the case, this Service Provider assumes the role of a Data Provider, Data Consumer, Broker Service Provider, etc. and performs the corresponding activities.
 They inherit the original role's responsibilities and risks, and shall therefore be subject to the corresponding requirements regarding certification.